cyberark/cyberark-conjur-cli/README.md

 The SDK can be installed via PyPI.
 Note that the SDK is a **Community** level project, meaning that the SDK is subject to modifications that may result in breaking change.

-To avoid unanticipated breaking changes, make sure that you stay up-to-date on our latest releases and review the project's [CHANGELOG.md](CHANGELOG.md).
+To avoid unanticipated breaking changes, make sure that you stay up to date on our latest releases and always review the project's [CHANGELOG.md](CHANGELOG.md).

 ```